Praqma/helmsman/docs/why_helmsman.md

+---
+version: v0.1.2
+---

 # Why Helmsman?

 This document describes the reasoning and need behind the inception of Helmsman.

 ## Before Helm

-Helmsman was created with continous deployment automation in mind.
+Helmsman was created with continous deployment in mind.
 When we started using k8s, we deployed applications on our cluster directly from k8s manifest files.
-Initially, we had a custom shell script added to our CI to deploy the k8s resources on the cluster.
+Initially, we had a custom shell script added to our CI system to deploy the k8s resources on the cluster.
 That script could only create the k8s resources from the manifest files.
 Soon we needed to have a more flexible way to dynamically create/delete those resources.
 We structured our git repo and used custom file names (adding enabled or disabled into file names) and updated the shell script accordingly.
 It did not take long before we realized that this does not scale and is difficult to maintain.

 ![CI-pipeline-before-helm](images/CI-pipeline-before-helm.jpg)